 You only complete this label if the company is a foreign resident.
-An Australian resident should not claim a foreign income tax offset (FITO) in respect of foreign tax paid on foreign source income, at this label.
+An Australian resident should not claim a foreign income tax offset (FITO) for foreign tax paid on foreign source income, at this label.

 Credit for tax withheld where ABN is not quoted